leouofa/leouofa/README.md

 #### 🎶  &nbsp;Part-Time Musician
-- My last album on [Apple Music](https://music.apple.com/us/artist/leonid-eduardovich-medovyy/1522392618) (and other streaming services).
+- My last album is on [Apple Music](https://music.apple.com/us/artist/leonid-eduardovich-medovyy/1522392618) (and other streaming services).
 If you like math, science, and hip-hop then it's probably for you.
 - My [SoundCloud](https://soundcloud.com/leonid-medovyy) has a bunch of unreleased ambient music.

 #### 🔭 &nbsp;Projects I'm involved in